SystemsApproach/security/systems.rst

    since new chapters are system focused.

-Having focused on how to use the available cryptographic and authentication building blocks to secure the transport layer, we now turn our attention to other examples of how Internet systems are secured.
+Having focused on how to use the available cryptographic and authentication building blocks to secure the transport layer—to the benefit of all applications—we now turn our attention to examples of how individual subsystems are secured.
 The examples address specific threats—associated with specific use cases—that remain even when TLS is deployed.

 The systems described in this chapter are at different layers: some are are built into applications, some run at the IP layer, and some secure network links.
-But while they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security building blocks.
-Seeing how these building blocks can be assembled in different ways to build different solutions is main value of this chapter.
+While they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security building blocks.
+Seeing how these building blocks can be assembled in different ways to build different solutions is the main value of this chapter.
 To this end, the following sections focus on the use case and corresponding threat, with a high-level description of how the system addresses the threat; no new algorithms or fundamental capabilities are required.